coryjreid/logicraft/README.md

 This is a custom-made modpack that my friends and I play on a server I host at home.
 This modpack's main focus is our entertainment.
 It may undergo vast periods of time with little attention.
-It is released "publicly" only so that it is easy for my friends to install using the Twitch launcher and is not genearlly expected to be a popular public pack like FTB.
+It is released "publicly" only so that it is easy for my friends to install using the Twitch launcher and is not generally expected to be a popular public pack like FTB.
 But, please feel free to contribute if you find issues!